 Several weight-loss medicines are available.
 Ask your health care provider if any are right for you.

-Note for women: Pregnant or nursing women should never take diet medicines of any kind.
-This includes prescription, herbal, and other over-the-counter remedies.
+Note for women: Pregnant or nursing women should never take diet medicines.
+This includes prescription, herbal, and over-the-counter remedies.
 Over-the-counter refers to medicines, herbs, or supplements you can buy without a prescription.